 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.
+Immediate Life Support training with airway management for staff providing treatment under sedation was also completed

 Emergency equipment and medicines were available as described in recognised guidance.
 We found staff kept records of their checks of these to make sure they were available, within their expiry date, and in working order.

-A dental nurse worked with the dentists when they treated patients in line with General Dental Council Standards for the Dental Team.
+A dental nurse worked with the dentist.
+The dental hygienist worked alone when treating patients but was supported with cleaning instruments by practice staff.
+A risk assessment was in place for when the dental hygienist worked without chairside support.